-Richard has been involved in the aerospace industry for over 40 years, serving as a member of the Royal Australian Air Force (RAAF) for 12 years, followed by 23 years with Boeing Australia.
+Richard has been involved in the aerospace industry for 44 years, serving as a member of the Royal Australian Air Force (RAAF) for 12 years, followed by 23 years with Boeing Australia.

 As the founding member of Boeing in Queensland, Richard set up the original office in 1990 and ran it out of his own house for the first four years.
 He held various engineering and management roles within the Company, mostly with F-111 programs, and was instrumental in developing an Ageing Aircraft Program for this aircraft, later adapting it to make it deployable to other platforms.
 He also chaired the annual ageing aircraft forums, held on behalf of the aerospace community.